8 Best Cordless Screwdrivers (Save Time and Energy)

 Owners of the DCF680N2 have a lot to say about the quality found in both the driver and its batteries.
 Despite abuse and frequent drops, consumers have reported no damage beyond some cosmetic scrapes.

-The MAX battery system continues to impress, providing the screwdriver with enough power to drive approximately 200 screws on a single charge.
-The charger can be wall-mounted and will completely restore a battery in only 30 minutes, allowing very little downtime during heavy use.
+The compact MAX battery system provides the screwdriver with enough power to drive approximately 200 screws on a single charge.
+The charger can be wall-mounted and will completely restore a battery in only one hour, allowing very little downtime during heavy use.

 Finally, the gyroscopic feature has proven very popular with users, as it allows for superior control and reversal by simply turning your wrist.

-There is one major complaint among owners of this screwdriver, and that is the low torque.
+There is one main complaint among owners of this screwdriver, and that is the low torque.
 Usually this is due to the user not understanding a cordless screwdriver’s main purpose.
 As long as people understand the power limitations of any cordless screwdriver, this is not an issue.
+In truth, most cordless screwdriver models have even less torque.

 The lightweight build and power may make it the best electric screwdriver for household use, such as hanging pictures or drilling into drywall, but it cannot handle major jobs.